Jakers99/properProps/README.md

 ## Base Requirements

 This application is fully functional!
 But `App.js` is getting really crowded.
+It could use a proper clean up!
 Add components to clean up `App.js`

 Create the new components in the following order (increasing level of difficulty):